 Now, when it comes to photo storage, Google Drive has another ace up its sleeve.
 This recent feature is called the Cloud Vision API

 The Cloud Vision API is an image analysis tool that uses machine learning models to “read” the content of a picture.
 It can identify a broad range of categories within an image.
 These categories include general objects, such as flowers or animals.
 But it can also detect faces, people and even emotions, such as joy or anger.
-It can also recognize words within an image, and convert it into text.
+It can also recognize words within an image, and convert them into text.

 Since the Cloud Vision API relies on machine learning to generate its database of categories, it will continue to improve in time.
 As new objects and categories get added to the database, its analyzing capabilities will become more accurate.